JoshMJohnson/Portfolio-Josh-Johnson/TicTacToe/README.md

     2.)
 Within the dropdown box, click on Download ZIP

     3.)
-Under downloads, unzip the folder downloaded by clicking 'Extract all'
+Open the zip file that was just downloaded

     4.)
-Traverse through unzipped folder that was downloaded and open the folder of the project called 'TicTacToe'

-    5.)
-Run the executable file named Chess.exe to open the GUI (Graphical User Interface) for the program

-    6.)
-Have fun playing Tic-Tac-Toe!
+Unzip the file downloaded by clicking 'Extract all'

-&nbsp;**Option 2:** Exclusively download the Tic-Tac-Toe project
+&nbsp;**Option 2:** Exclusively download the Chess project

     1.)
 Click on the link provided below

     2.)
-Download TicTacToe.zip that was pulled up on Google Drive after clicking link
+Download Account_Manager.zip that was pulled up on Google Drive after clicking link

     3.)
 Open the zip file that was just downloaded

     4.)
-Unzip the folder that was downloaded by clicking 'Extract all'
+Unzip the file downloaded by clicking 'Extract all'

+&nbsp;<a href="https://drive.google.com/file/d/13BHfu7moCNxJz-mioZKluF6qIVDdM476/view?usp=drive_web">Download Tic-Tac-Toe!</a>

+&nbsp;**Running The Program**

+&nbsp;*Currently works only on Windows OS - macOS version coming soon*

-    5.)
-Open folder called TicTacToe that was just unzipped
+    1.)
+Open the folder called TicTacToe

-    6.)
-Run the executable file named Tic-Tac-Toe.exe
+    2.)
+Run the executable file named 'Tic-Tac-Toe.exe'

-    7.)
+    3.)
 Have fun playing Tic-Tac-Toe!
-&nbsp;<a href="https://drive.google.com/file/d/13BHfu7moCNxJz-mioZKluF6qIVDdM476/view?usp=drive_web">Play Tic-Tac-Toe!</a>

 ---
 <h2 align="center">:camera: Project Images :camera:</h2>